On the cohomological dimension of kernels of maps to $\mathbb Z$: Introduction

 \subsection{Summary of the proof}

-\cref{thm:main} and \cite[Theorem 1.1]{KielakLinton_FbyZ} are related in that they are each special cases of results that take as input a group of cohomological dimension $n$ and produce virtual maps to $\Z$ with kernel of cohomological dimension $n-1$ (\cref{thm:drop} below and Theorem 1.11 in \cite{KielakLinton_FbyZ}).
-The results about free-by-cyclic groups then follow by applying these theorems at $n = 2$ and appealing to Swan's theorem \cite{Swan_cd1}.
-However, the methods in each case are quite different; we briefly review them here.
+\cref{thm:main} and \cite[Theorem 1.1]{KielakLinton_FbyZ} are both special cases of results that take as input a group of rational cohomological dimension $n$ and produce a virtual map to $\Z$ with kernel of rational cohomological dimension $n-1$ (\cref{thm:weak_fibre} below and Theorem 1.11 in \cite{KielakLinton_FbyZ}).
+The results about free-by-cyclic groups then follow by applying these theorems at $n = 2$ and appealing to the Stallings--Swan theorem \cite{Stallings_cd1,Swan_cd1}.
+However, the methods in each case are quite different; we review them briefly here.

-Suppose that $G$ is a compact special hyperbolic group of cohomological dimension $n$, and assume that $\b{i}(G) = 0$ for all $i > 1$.
+Suppose that $G$ is a compact special hyperbolic group of cohomological dimension $n > 1$, and assume that $\b{1}(G) > 0$ and that $\b{i}(G) = 0$ for all $i > 1$.
 In \cite{KielakLinton_FbyZ}, it is shown that $G$ embeds in an HNN extension $H = G*_F$ such that $\cd_\Q(H) = \cd_\Q(G)$ and $H$ is $\ell^2$-acyclic.
 Moreover, the hyperbolicity and specialness assumptions are used to show that $H$ can be arranged to be virtually compact special, and therefore admits a virtual map to $\Z$ with kernel $N$ of type $\FP(\Q)$ by \cite[Theorem A]{Fisher_Improved}.
-Using Fel'dman's theorem \cite[Theorem 2.4]{Feldman71}, we conclude that $\cd_\Q(N) = n-1$.
+Using Feldman's theorem \cite[Theorem 2.4]{Feldman71}, we conclude that $\cd_\Q(N) = n-1$.
 Restricting the virtual map to $G$, we conclude that $G$ admits a virtual map to $\Z$ with kernel of rational cohomological dimension $n - 1$.